hypcn/yuzu/README.md

       m("h1", "UI State Example Page"),

       // Read state using the .state property
-      // The .subbableState property has the same values, but reading the property ensures that .subscribe()
+      // The .subState property has the same values, but reading the property ensures that .subscribe()
       // functions are set up, so can slightly decrease performance if subscribing is not immediately needed m("h2", "Shade Status:"),
       uiState.state.shades.map(s => {